-- The small intestine is cut in two, and the lower half is sutured to an opening in the pouch, allowing food to bypass the bottom part of the stomach and shortening the intestine.
+- The small intestine is cut in two, and the lower half is attached to the pouch, allowing food to bypass the bottom part of the stomach and shortening the intestine.

-- The bottom part of the stomach and remainder of the intestine are attached to a small hole in the intestine below the point where the food passes from the pouch, enabling digestive juices to aid the absorption of the food as it passes through the remainder of the small intestine.
+- The bottom part of the stomach and the remainder of the intestine are attached to the intestine below the point where the food passes from the pouch, enabling digestive juices to aid the absorption of the food as it passes through the remainder of the small intestine.